 One filter that our clients frequently use is isolating the idea around a certain topic.
-For instance, say you want to only see the stories about used cars that involve Tesla cars.
+For instance, say you want to only see the questions associated with Tesla cars.
 You can filter content ideas around a specific term (in this case, “Tesla”) and use the results to inspire new content creation.

 Above, you see that there are nearly 160,000 keywords for this brand that already rank in the top 100 and trigger an answer box in the SERP.
 But, which one of these are truly opportunities?
 How can you determine what to prioritize when you have 160,000 terms to consider?

-By applying the filter, we’re able to see that there are over 6,700 keywords for the brand that rank in the top 3.
+By applying a rank filter, we’re able to see that there are over 6,700 keywords for the brand that rank in the top 3.
 We also see that currently, about 1,200 terms appear in the answer box for this brand.

-Just below the report, we are able to see the terms where the brand does not appear in the answer box by applying a filter to exclude the brand URL in the answer box.
 This is the net opportunity for the brand’s content team to tackle.
-They can do so by reformatting existing content where they rank by making changes that affect visibility (adding related keywords, bulleted lists, and internal links are a few common - and quick - changes).
+They can do so by reformatting existing content where they rank by making changes that affect visibility (adding related keywords, bulleted lists, and internal links are a few common, quick changes).

 It sounds too good to be true; but, rest assured, Topic Explorer is the real deal and is quickly becoming one of our clients’ favorite workflows for their content marketing.

-To be an authority on the topic, content teams must create content that targets as many subtopics that are relevant to a brand.
-Instead of navigating lists of tens of thousands of keywords, you can navigate a visual display to understand the topic and subtopics you need to win.
-We recommend you go three levels deep in this display to build a breadth of content for every one of the third subtopics.
-From there, you can apply other strategies (like the ones mentioned above) to build authority and overall search visibility.
+To be an authority on the topic, content teams must write content that targets as many subtopics that are relevant to a brand.
+Instead of navigating lists of tens of thousands of keywords, you can consolidate the list to understand the topic and subtopics you need to win.

 As we work our way through Topic Explorer’s topic suggestions, we begin to see related keywords listed within the topics.